Carburetor adjustment on the Minari 180/200

 You must have a CHT installed to adjust your carburetor at high alitudes.
 It is also a good idea to install a tachometer at the same time.
 Miniplane-USA has all of these items.
 Follow these instructions for doing the basic adjustment of the carburetor.
 Adjust the low speed for your altitude and then close the high speed needle 1/8 of turn, fly the engine, and observe the CHT.
 If the temperature is safely below the maximums, close the needle another 1/8 of a turn.
 The basic purpose is to achieve a smooth running engine at all speeds.
 It is always better to run too rich than too lean.

 The Minari manual specifies that the low speed needle be set to the same number of turns as the high speed needle.
 This is not particularly helpful.
 This page has the information pilots need to better adjust the low speed system.
 It is easy to do.
 DO NOT INCREASE OR DECREASE THE LS NEEDLE FOR MAXIMUM RPM.
 If you do this, the engine will stall when you apply throttle quickly.
 In any case, snapping the throttle open in 1/2 second will always stall the engine, especially clutched engines.
 It takes about 1.5 seconds to open the throttle fully without causing stall.
 Keep this mind when launching.

 Here is an example of a pilot who adjusted the high speed jet incorrectly and burned up his engine.
 The chrome plating turns blue around 900 degrees F. The exhaust gases right at the exhaust port were probably 1,300ºF - 1,500ºF!
 That the chrome plating turned blue so far down the exhaust pipe demonstrates just how hot everything got.
 The piston seized and the entire top end of the engine was destroyed.
-Do not be careless and ignorant, like this pilot, and burn up your engine.
+Do not be careless and ignorant and burn up your engine.